crowdfundedcures/Affordable/README.md

 Our mission is to support public good medicines that prioritize accessibility and cost savings over profit.
 The Affordable Algorithm calculates cost-saving potential for therapies that are candidates for IVPE and PFS funding by combining three key factors:

-1. Global Patient Population: The estimated number of patients eligible for treatment worldwide.
+1. Patient Population: The estimated number of patients eligible for treatment worldwide.
 2. Cost Difference: The annual cost savings achieved by replacing the current standard of care with a low-cost therapy.
 3. Evidence Probability: A score derived from a hierarchy of evidence, which quantifies the strength of clinical support for the therapy.